 Software Requests need to consider that the end-to-end process should be easy for end users and be automated where possible to shorten time to value.
 End users want their software ASAP – and if your process is overly engineered or overly complicated, it will not be followed.
 That creates risk because you will then have end users taking the path of least resistance – in other words, utilizing corporate credit cards or following up directly with their buddy in Procurement to circumvent the process.

-In the last phase, the Submit Request phase, we focused on a couple of concepts to take forward here.
+In the last phase of the software asset lifecycle, the Submit Request phase, we focused on a couple of concepts to take forward here.
 First was the Software Catalog.
 If you have a standardized catalog of products instead of a steady stream of free text request from end users, this helps Procurement do a few things.
 First, they are able to source a standardized group of items from a smaller set of VARs (Value Added Resellers).
 If the Procurement team knows what your product list is that end users will typically be purchasing, they can provide this to multiple VARs and get the best possible price.

 We also discussed automation in the previous lifecycle phase.
 A final critical aspect of Submitting a Request should be the check if there is an actual need to proceed to the Procure License phase at all.
 At minimum, requests for software should be reviewed manually by the SAM Team to check if there are spare licenses to utilize.
 If there ARE spare licenses, the request should go directly into provisioning, or installing the software for the end user.
 What is the cheapest type of software for your organization?
 The kind where you don’t have to purchase a new license and can optimize your investment on already existing licenses.
 In an ideal scenario, this check for spare licenses should be automatically integrated between your Service Management/Request system and your ITAM repository.